C# (pronounced “C sharp”) is a high-level, object-oriented programming language, developed by Microsoft as part of its .NET platform.

 .NET is a software development platform developed by Microsoft.
 It provides a runtime environment and a set of libraries that allow developers to create applications for a wide variety of devices and operating systems.

-.NET is based on the concept of “Common Language Runtime” (CLR), which is a kind of “virtual machine” that manages the code and provides essential services for applications.
+.NET is based on the concept of the “Common Language Runtime” (CLR), which is a kind of “virtual machine” that manages code and provides essential services for applications.

 Relationship between .NET and C#